jotego/jtpremium/README.md

 # JTCORES for MiSTer

-This repository contains all [Jotego](https://twitter.com/topapate) cores and related files for its usage on MiSTer.
+This repository contains all of [Jotego's](https://twitter.com/topapate) cores and related files ready for usage on [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki).

 Jotego's arcade cores offer the most accurate arcade experience in modern hardware using FPGA technology.